Oracso/Oracso/README.md

 Driven by a desire and passion for efficiency and simplicity, I began writing code to make life simpler.

-In doing so, I've solved challenges that optimised and automated processes to enhance productivity, analysed and structured complex data to enable informed decision making, and crafted intuitive user interfaces that engage clientele.
+In doing so, I've solved challenges that optimised and automated processes to enhance productivity, analysed and structured complex data to enable informed decision making, and crafted intuitive User Interfaces that engage clientele.

 Through pragmatically building applications within realistic timelines and incorporating current demands with future potential, I accomplish key business objectives that facilitate and drive growth.